Substantial Comparability Placement

 - have nominated a supervisor who holds current accreditation as a RANZCP Substantial Comparability Supervisor

-- have current exemption status (for existing exemption candidates)
+- have sufficient comparability status time to complete the placement requirements (for existing SIMG candidates)

 - have completed a 3-month job orientation period prior to starting the placement (for new applicants).